-We have selected methods to choose students based on academic standing, personal interest, and potential for improvement.
-Approximately 50 students will be participating in the third year of the project.
-While distribution varies according to interest and ability of students that apply, it is expected that the distribution will be as follows: 14 from Old Harbor, 14 from Ouzinkie, 2 from Larsen Bay and Karluk, 12 from Port Lions, 2 from Chiniak, 2 from Akhiok, and 4 from Kodiak.
-Fourteen of these students will be designated as interns.
+Selection of students is site based and flexible based upon the methods developed by site coordinators to choose students.
+Some are selected on their academic standing, personal interest, and potential for improvement, while other students are involved as a part of their regular curricular activities.
+Approximately 48 students will participate.
+While distribution varies according to interest and ability of students that apply, it is expected that the distribution will be as follows: 14 from Old Harbor, 14 from Ouzinkie, 12 from Port Lions, 2 from Chiniak, 2 from Akhiok, and 4 from Kodiak.
+Twelve of these students will be designated as interns.
 These students will be the primary ones to travel to special events and will be the 'leaders' of the projects.
 The rest of the students will participate to a lesser degree but will be actively involved in the local implementation of the projects.
-The communities with a large number of students participating have chosen to integrate the KAYAW Project into their science curriculum, allowing all high school and/or middle school students to participate in either all, or part of the projects.
+The communities with a large number of students participating have chosen in the past to integrate the KAYAW project into their science curriculum, allowing all high school and/or middle school students to participate in either all, or part of the projects.

-Early in the school year, participating KAYAW teachers will congregate in Kodiak to conduct a two-day training on what the program will encompass.
+Early in the school year, participating KAYAW teachers will congregate to conduct a two-day training to become familiar with what the program will encompass.
 We will ask that researchers attend as well.
 Protocols from principal investigators and program details will be discussed.
 In addition to the site teachers, we will invite tribal council representatives.

-All of the coordinating projects, field test PSP kit, algae testing, bio-sampling, and oceanographic monitoring will take place geographically close to the participant's communities.
+All of the coordinating projects, archaeological site surveys, preservation and maintenance, algae testing, bio-sampling, near-shore monitoring, and oceanographic monitoring will take place geographically close to the participant's communities.
 It will be the responsibility of the site teacher and participants to determine field schedules.
 Harbor seal bio-sampling will require two training sessions and coordination with local seal harvesters.
 The oceanographic monitoring project will require coordinated efforts on contracted vessels and such.
 This will be negotiated between the individual licensed boat operators and KIBSD.
 Schedules will be determined when appropriate.
 Quarterly, students and support staff will congregate via audio-conference or in person in a chosen community to discuss progress, brainstorm ideas, and evaluate the program.
 Written reports describing the students' activities and the progress of the program will be submitted to EVOS quarterly.
-Training will be on going and project objectives will be met.
+Training will be ongoing and project objectives will be met.